JuliaLang/www.julialang.org/blog/2024/09/juliacon-2025-announcement.md

 We have a lot of community members who want to give presentations at JuliaCon each year but can’t make it!
 We receive a lot of requests to submit videos to the conference, but for now we intend to run JuliaCon as an in-person conference first and foremost.
 Hybrid conferences take a lot of effort, and have a negative impact on the in-person experience.

-As an alternative we are starting a new trial program for community members to propose videos for upload to the Julia YouTube Channel.
+As an alternative we are starting a new trial program called ***Julia Online*** for community members to propose videos for upload to the Julia YouTube Channel.
 If your proposal is accepted you’ll be asked to prepare your proposal into a full video for upload!
 This call for proposals will be evergreen, it will be open for as long as we run this program so you are welcome to propose a video at any time.

 Our YouTube channel is a fantastic forum for you to advertise your packages / work, present tutorials which drive users to the Julia ecosystem, or to present unique perspectives on your favorite problem in computer science, software development, or scientific computing!
-We have well over 100k views per month, and a lot of impressions on each video we upload.
+We have well over 100k views per month, and a hundreds of thousands of impressions on each video we upload.

 If this program interests you please fill out the following form: <https://forms.gle/rNjqoXGgQ3TnpcRf8>